ebd622/fe-samples/routing/README.md

 ### L152: Resolving dynamic data with the resolve guard
 Let's assume we have some dynamic data we have to fetch before a rount can be displayed or can be rendered.

 For this we need a resolver (service) which will allow us to run some code before a route is rendered.
-A resolver will not decide whether a component should be loaded, it will always render a component in the end bout it will do some pre-load.
+A resolver will not decide whether a component should be loaded, it will always render a component in the end but it will do some pre-load.
 In other words, it will fetch data the component needs later on.